 “The Badfinger story didn’t end well.
 But let’s not hang on that.
 Let’s focus instead on how glad I am that they existed, how superb so much of their music was.
 And for many, that started with Carry On Till Tomorrow (epic and sad and the definition of Beatlesque) running through the opening credits of The Magic Christian – the one where Peter Sellers and Ringo Starr join forces to prove (over and over) that everyone has their price.”
 (Philip Random)

 The Electric Light Orchestra still had a few things to work out come their third album On The Third Day, starting with that cover.
 What’s with the exposed navels, gentlemen?
-Which isn’t to say thing weren’t coming nicely together in other ways, with a track like New Day Rising offering a tight, smart Beatlesque way forward.
+Is that really the best way to entice us all unto the mystical, magical musical wonders contained therein?
+Everything from fierce electrified rock to the resolutely Beatlesque expansions of New World Rising.
 Even John Lennon was proving a fan.